 There are only two reasons that a person who is driving a commercial vehicle would fail to have one: either they never got one in the first place or they have done something (or developed a medical condition) that the government believes would put the public at risk.
 Whatever the case may be, driving a commercial vehicle without a CDL is against the law, and anyone who injures someone else while driving a commercial vehicle without a CDL can likely be held liable.

 In some cases, victims may even be able to pursue a claim against an unlicensed truck driver’s employer.
-This is often preferable to asserting a 2 against the driver himself or herself because the chances of recovery are typically greater when seeking compensation from a company.
+This is often preferable to asserting a personal injury claim2 against the driver himself or herself because the chances of recovery are typically greater when seeking compensation from a company.